 Every business knows that to attract customers email marketing can be a great approach.
 Yet it can be hard to grab a customer’s attention when competing with so many other inbox items.
 Customers can be put off by repeated “newsletters” that are clearly designed only to sell them stuff.
 Many such “newsletters” go straight to the spam folder, never get opened or simply get deleted.
 So how can you attract customers through the newsletter approach?
+There are many awesome examples for inspiration that will save you some time.
 For Christina Walker (2013) of Writtent it is all in the title.
 A title is after all what compels the person to open the email in the first place.
 That means that if the title is uninspired or bland, the email will be likely to be consigned to the online waste bin.
 Yet with a bit of imagination it is possible to inspire the customer to open the email.

 Every journalist knows that a powerful headline is essential to grab the reader’s attention.
 This is something that has not changed in the past few decades in the move from print journalism to digital news.
 It is argued that in the case of a newsletter, an inspiring title will promote interest in the newsletter, will offer a benefit – a reason to attract the customer to bother opening it at all, will increase the chances of the newsletter being read, and all importantly, will be far more likely to get the customer to click one of the links and then go on to buy something.

 While making sure your brand presence is out there and that everyone in the target market knows that your brand name is important, this is not necessarily an item that should be included in a newsletter title.
 Indeed the advice of Christina Walker is:

 “Focus on your industry, not your company name.”